Liberty vs. North Texas NCAA Football Odds, Plays and Insights | October 23, 2021

 - In Liberty's seven games this year, it has four wins against the spread.

-- The Flames have been favored by 21.5 points or more two times this season and covered the spread in one of them.
+- This season, the Flames have one ATS win in two games as a favorite of 21.5 points or more.

-- Liberty's games this year have gone over the total in two out of six opportunities (33.3%).
+- Liberty's games this year have hit the over on two of six set point totals (33.3%).

-- When Liberty records more than 35 points, it is 3-0 against the spread and 4-0 overall.
+- Liberty is 3-0 against the spread and 4-0 overall in games when it records more than 35.0 points.

-- The Flames have turned the ball over nine times this season, two fewer than the Mean Green have forced (11).
+- The Flames have nine giveaways this season, while the Mean Green have 11 takeaways .

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.